 All venue operators, must complete a statement of adoption confirming that an approved Responsible Gambling Code of Conduct has been formally adopted:

-New Club licensees adopting a generic CCV’s Code of Conduct (code 28) for the first time, must provide the Victorian Commission for Gambling and Liquor Regulation with:
+- New licensees – New Club licensees adopting a generic CCV Code of Conduct – Code 28 for the first time, must provide the Victorian Commission for Gambling and Liquor Regulation with:

 - A copy of the minutes from a board or committee meeting confirming the decision to adopt a particular code of conduct.
 An appropriate minute could be:

 - “(Your Club) will adopt the CCV Responsible Gambling Code of Conduct (Code 28) forthwith.”

-Existing club licensees switching to a different code of conduct, must provide the VCGLR with a completed Statement of adoption – code of conduct for an existing licensee application form .
+- Existing licensees – Existing club licensees switching to a different code of conduct, must provide the VCGLR with:

 Please note: Transition at your club should occur as soon as reasonably possible.